Parallel remote state preparation for fully device-independent verifiable blind quantum computation

-Given any string of length $n$, which we will denote in bold by $\bm x = (x_{1}, \dots, x_{n})$, we will sometimes find it convenient to consider the same string but of length $n-1$ and with its $i$th element removed.
-We will write this as the original symbol (in bold) for the string with a subscript as
+Given any string of length $n$, which we denote in bold by $\bm x = (x_{1}, \dots, x_{n})$, we sometimes find it convenient to consider the same string but of length $n-1$ and with its $i$th element removed.
+We write this as the original symbol (in bold) for the string with a subscript as

 To reiterate: $x_{i}$ is the $i$th element of $\bm x$, while $\bm{x}_{i}$ is $\bm x$ with its $i$th element removed.
-An exception to this is given to the $i$th standard basis vector of length $n$, which we will always denote unambiguously by
+An exception to this is given to the $i$th standard basis vector of length $n$, which we always denote unambiguously by

 Let $[P]$ denote the Iverson bracket of a statement $P$.
-We will sometimes use this notation as an alternative way to express the Kronecker delta function.
+We sometimes use this notation as an alternative way to express the Kronecker delta function.
 That is, we will take